 This presents a clear opportunity.

-I am going to write this article from the perspective that I had co-owned a Digital Agency in Dallas, Texas and also form a client perspective as I have used traditional and digital agencies extensively throughout my business career.
+I am going to write this article from the perspective that I had co-owned a Digital Agency in Dallas, Texas, and also from a client perspective, as I have used traditional and digital agencies extensively throughout my business career.

 As you read through my initial experiences, you will see what I expected and what I received and this is real of course!